JP Morgan Chase Technical Analysis (NYSE:JPM)

 JP Morgan Chase Bollinger Bands:

 Bollinger Bands developed from the concept of trading bands and can be used to measure the high-low range of JP Morgan Chase stock price relative to previous trades.
-The stock price is trading between the average and the lower band in the context of JP Morgan Chase bollinger bands.

 JP Morgan Chase Moving Average Convergence Divergence or MACD: